 First organized in 1977, Winter Carnival of Manali was essentially the brainchild of Harnam Singh who is also the founder of the Institute of Mountaineering and Allied Sports.

 Initially, the main motto of the carnival was to promote skiing as an adventure sport and also to popularize the local cultural events.
 However, slowly, with the passage of time, it became extremely popular among the locals and many new layers were added to it.

+1. Various Fun Elements.
 The winter carnival attracts a lot of attention from both domestic and international tourists.
-This event has all the necessary elements of being a fun-filled joyride of experiences.
-The most prominent attractions of this place are inclusive of crafts bazaar (a place where you can find shawls, hand-woven caps) Himachali food, folk dances, local dance competition and street plays.
+This event has everything it takes to make a do a fun-filled joyride.
+The most prominent attractions of this place include crafts bazaar (a place where you can find shawls, hand-woven caps), Himachali food, folk dances, local dance competitions, and street plays.

+2. The Carnival Parade.
 The Winter Carnival Festival is inaugurated with a lovely parade.
-This parade is inclusive of boys and girls who are dressed up in their traditional attires.
-It is truly a beautiful beginning of the carnival with a sense of the traditional look and competitive spirit.
+Decked up in their traditional attires, boys and girls, both take part in this parade.
+This makes up for a beautiful beginning of the carnival with a blend of traditions and competitive spirit.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here